 Boom are used to contain (or block) substances (oil, trash, seaweed, logs, or other debris) floating on the surface of the water.
 On the other hand, turbidity curtains are used to contain both floating debris and sediment suspended beneath the surface of the water.

 Yes!
-GEI Works proudly designs and manufactures curtain and boom at our facility in Sebastian, Florida.
+GEI Works proudly designs and manufactures curtain and boom at our facility in Sebastian, Florida in the United States.
 We take great pride in the workmanship, durability and success of our products.
 Our objective is to provide you with a solution that works.

 It depends on the type of boom that your project requires.
 Nearly all of our boom is is available in sections of 50 or 100 feet in length.
 Some are available in 24 foot sections or custom sizes.
 Steel Mesh Boom is available only in 8 foot sections.
 Boom sections are designed to interlock, so that you can connect them to form the length of barrier that your project needs.

-This will be determined by several key factors, including the type of materials to be contained (oil, debris, plants, etc.) and envrionmental factors like current.
+This will be determined by several key factors, including the type of materials to be contained (oil, debris, plants, etc.) and environmental factors like current and wave activity.

 Yes!
 Yellow is the standard, for high visibility.
-However, we do have several other custom boom colors available upon request.
+However, we do have several other turbidity curtain and boom colors available upon request.